 Some MCA providers use the terms interchangeably.
 However, the two can mean different things, with different buy rates and terms.

-- A merchant cash advance is paid back daily, with a fixed amount deducted from your business bank account.
+- A merchant cash advance is paid daily, with a fixed amount deducted from your business bank account.

 - A business cash advance sometimes requires you to pay a set percentage of total sales instead.

 Are Merchant Cash Advances Different from Payday Cash Advances?